syncfusion-content/mobilejavascript-docs/MobileJS/Menu/Getting-Started.md

-Add the following code example to the &lt;body&gt; tag to display the gallery image and dialog control.
+Add the following code example to the <body> tag to display the gallery image and dialog control.

 {% highlight html %}